-Engineering Director and Senior Master Black Belt
+Engineering Senior Director (semi-retired) and Master Black Belt and Adjoint Professor

 Master Black Belt